-In the same way, the healing of the man which was done on the Sabbath, was not wrong because he was receiving a special blessing only God could give.
+In the same way, the healing of the man that was done on the Sabbath was not wrong because he was receiving a special blessing only God could give.
 Even if it was done on the Sabbath it was acceptable because, like circumcision, a person was being blessed by God.
-This was not a “work” of man, it was a blessing from God and He chose to give it on the Sabbath.
+This was not a "work" of man, it was a blessing from God and He chose to give it on the Sabbath.

 Jesus encourages them to judge correctly, to see the utter rightness of what happened, that it did not in any way violate God's Law of Sabbath.
 The "appearance" was what the Jewish leaders were trying to make out of it, He is saying judge it for what it really is, God's will being done on the Sabbath.